Lucas-Erkana/carhub-backend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please leave a ⭐️
+If you like this project, please give a ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>